bossersimon/EQ2341/report.typ

 = Classifier Evaluation

-The most probable sequences according to the HMM were obtained using the Viterbi algorithm, which were then compared to the true labels.
+The most probable sequences in the test data according to the HMM were obtained using the Viterbi algorithm, which were then compared to the true labels.
 The classification is summarized in the confusion matrix in @confusion.
-In total *blabla % * of the states were correctly classified.
+In total 99.59% of the states were correctly classified.

 #figure(
   image("images/A.3_confusion.png", width: 80%),
-  caption: [Histogram showing lengths of 600 generated sequences], ) <confusion>
+  caption: [Confusion matrix showing classification results on the test dataset], ) <confusion>

-Ideas for improvements:
-Use z- coordinate; for stairs, running
-More data
-More people
-More states
-Synthetic data
-Comment on choice of features
-Cross-validation
+The classifier worked well in this case, but considering there was only one person collecting the data it might not prove useful on data from other people.
+This model is rather dumb; it only looks at the magnitude of the input signal and is probably sensitive to outliers even though a moving average was used.
+What speaks for the model is that it is simple and contains only a single feature, i.e. very low complexity.
+The few misclassifications could probably have been avoided by including more features to discriminate the signals, for example a signal that can account for the frequency of the activity.

+In a different problem if more activities were included, it would've been a more complicated task.
+Perhaps you would've needed the z-coordinate of the acceleration after all for distinguishing walking on the ground from walking in a staircase.
+A more complex problem would obviously need more data.

+There were also some things that I thought about but didn't implement; Since gathering data this way is a bit tedious (in other cases it can also be very expensive), you could make out the distribution(s) from a smaller amount of data and sample from this to generate more data.
+For this project, I figured that generating synthetic recordings using an existing transition matrix wouldn't exactly improve the accuracy of the resulting matrix, for example.

+Cross-validation could've been used to get a better idea of the quality of the model.
+Especially when the amount of training data is small.
+This is more imporant for more complex models, so it was omitted in this project.
+Looking at the performance on the test data, I would argue that the model is not overfitting at least, but as mentioned above it probably generalizes poorly.